-The most powerful good luck charms are objects that protect their wearer from bad luck, from evil spirits or strange influences such as the evil eye.
+The most powerful good luck charms are objects that protect their wearer from bad luck, evil spirits, or strange influences such as the evil eye.

 They are usually physical objects, generally in the form of a pendant or bracelet, although a written text and even a phrase said aloud, also serves as a lucky charm.

 These charms have power by themselves, and it is not necessary to activate them through a third person, as in the case of talismans, which require the action of an intermediary or shaman.

 The power of these charms is not related to the cost of it or the material it they made of.
 Thus, a lucky charm made of wood can be as effective as an ivory-made one.